-We’ve highlighted a few decision-maker apps before, but most of them are meant for big life decisions that involve many factors.
+We’ve highlighted a few decision-maker apps before, as well as web apps to help you decide, but most of them are meant for big life decisions that involve many factors.
 For something as simple as picking where to eat, you’re better off with an app like Ultimate Decision Maker, which is a glorified pick-at-random utility.
 But hey, it works!

 Which app(s) do you use when you need to find a place to eat?
 Are there any that we missed?
 What tricks do you use when you’re stuck between a handful of options?
 Let us know with a comment below!

 Originally written by Joel Lee on February 24th, 2012.